Chandra Pasma: Political career

 On July 13, 2022 Pasma was named as the Official Opposition critic for poverty and homelessness reduction by interim ONDP leader Peter Tabuns.
 She was later made education critic after Marit Stiles resigned to run for the 2023 Ontario New Democratic Party leadership election.
+In this role, Pasma has criticized the Progressive Conservative government for underfunding education as well as for poor air and water quality in school buildings.
+In October 2023, she co-sponsored Bill 140, which aimed to improve air quality in daycares and schools.
+She has also advocated for resources to address growing violence in schools.